 And we have a number of programs to help small, local and targeted business enterprises successfully compete for city contracts:

 - Contracting and Procurement Equity Initiatives- Contracting and procurement equity initiatives are city wide initiatives involving multiple city agencies who reviews, analyzes and implements equitable policies that can increase opportunities for women and people of color.

 - Including our Targeted Business Enterprise Program- work to ensure Small, Minority & Women Business Enterprises, maximize their opportunity to compete for City contracting and procurement opportunities.

 - Recent RFI for sustainability related businesses, with a focus on local and BIPOC-owned businesses.

 We prioritize this work because we believe it is up to us to help build a more just and equitable economy.

-We know that the wealth gaps between the white community and BIPOC communities, and the wealth gaps between men and women, are rooted in historic practices like redlining, job discrimination and exclusionary legislation that excluded particularly black Americans from higher paying jobs and home ownership.
+We know that the wealth gaps between white and BIPOC communities, and wealth gaps between men and marginalized genders, are rooted in historic practices like redlining, job discrimination and exclusionary legislation that excluded particularly black Americans from higher paying jobs and home ownership.

 We know we can begin to close those gaps by creating more opportunities for meaningful savings, property ownership, credit building and generational wealth.